Energy cancellation charges

 Want to cancel your energy plan and switch to a new supplier?
 Here’s what you need to know….

-Am I always free to switch to a new energy supplier?
+When can you switch to a new energy supplier?

-However, if you signed up to contract that came with a free smart thermostat or similar, it’s possible you will have agreed to a longer contract as part of this.
+If you signed up to contract that came with a free smart thermostat or similar, it’s possible you will have agreed to a longer contract as part of this.

 The vast majority of energy tariffs in Ireland are what’s known as ‘variable tariffs’ which is where rates can rise or fall.

 If this is the case, you can still make decent savings on your energy bills by taking some energy-saving measures around the home - our guides on energy saving can help you get started.

 Most suppliers charge €50 per fuel - so you’ll pay €50 if you have gas or electricity, and €100 if you have a dual fuel plan with the supplier.

 And remember, the vast majority of plans available in Ireland are variable tariffs, so - unless you opt for a fixed rate plan - your new supplier could hike prices, too.

 Switcher.ie and your new supplier will then handle the full switch for you.
 It only takes a few minutes, and the average dual fuel customer could save up to €487.